chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## Session-Related Considerations {#session-cons}

-The presence of an NFS version 4 session (as defined in {{RFC8881}}) does not effect the operation of RPC-over-RDMA version 2.
+The presence of an NFS version 4 session (as defined in {{RFC8881}}) does not affect the operation of RPC-over-RDMA version 2.
 None of the operations introduced to support NFS sessions (e.g., the SEQUENCE operation) contain DDP-eligible data items.
-There is no need to match the number of session slots with the number of available RPC- over-RDMA version 2 credits.
+There is no need to match the number of session slots with the available RPC-over-RDMA version 2 credits.

 However, there are a few new cases where an RPC transaction can fail.
 For example, a Requester might receive, in response to an RPC